ligfietser/mkgmap-style-sheets/README.md

 ## mkgmap parameters for the generic new style

-Example of the parameters in the mkgmap.args file.
+Example of the parameters used in the mkgmap.args file.
 For more details http://www.mkgmap.org.uk/doc/index.html

 ```
 name-tag-list: name:en,int_name,name,name:nl,name:fr,name:de,place_name
 generate-sea: land-tag=natural=background